 You may have found the right companion who holds similar interests.
 But you cannot decide in a few dates whether the relationship will last.
 Therefore, it is wise to keep your dating to yourself.
 Do not rush to introduce your partner to your friends, family, or even children.
+Do not start planning a wedding right away.
 Take your time.
+Enjoy the moments of togetherness.
 Once you sense your relationship has baked substantially, you can take the next step of letting your partner acquaint themselves with your family.

 14. Don’t compare your dates or relationships

 Don’t compare your current date with any of your exes.
 Each person is different, and every relationship is unique.
 Thus, you should not gauge your new relationship with all your previous ones.
 It would either make your date feel hurt or disgusted; in either case, they might not want to meet you again.

 15. Take your call for the next date

 In case you had a good time with your date and want to make a second one, you can ask them out.
 However, if your heart says ‘no’ and you don’t feel connected, you can move ahead.
 But if your date initiates or asks for a second date, answer them politely and let them know your thoughts.
 Don’t avoid or ignore and hurt their feelings.
 If you like their company, try courting them long enough to be sure of them.

 Frequently Asked Questions